 By Chris Bibey

-Are you interested in joining the nearly 30 million people who own a small business in the United States?
+Are you interested in joining the millions of people who own a small business in the United States?
 Are you ready to take the leap, but wondering how to get funding for your business?

-It doesn’t matter what type of business you want to start – from a restaurant to a home-based service company – it’s important to create a business plan to guide you on the path to success.
+No matter what type of business you want to start, whether it’s business coaching, dog walking or creating a line of jams, it’s important to formulate a business plan to guide you on the path to success.

-Before we get into the finer financial details, here are some essential questions to address as part of this initial planning:
+Here are some essential questions to address as part of your initial planning:

 - What do you need to start your business?